 Surf and Turf

 For this batch, I wanted to try scallops the surf and turf way with the cured ham.
 I’ve made the scallops with a tad of white wine béchamel and topped it with a few pieces of Iberic ham (or any cured ham) enveloped in bread crumbs.
-Afterwards, in the oven, the béchamel will smooth things up while the Iberic ham will become crispier for a perfectly smooth yet salty sea bite!
+Afterwards, the béchamel will smooth things up in the oven while the Iberic ham will become crispier for a perfectly smooth yet salty sea bite!

 Alternatives